antble/antble.github.io/_posts/others/about_me/2025-08-29-my-phd-experience.md

   - persistence, even when results seem unviable, until something proves you wrong.
   - the ability to take failure not personally but as a step forward toward the goal.
   - the art of productive failure.
-  - he courage to explore uncharted territory.
+  - the courage to explore uncharted territory.